jecki/logicConverter/Parsing_the_Principia.md

 And this is what the code above does:

 * From the operators-module of Python's standard library the four basic arithmetic operations are imported as functions.
-(That is, because in Python you can assign functions to variables or dictionary values but not the arithmetic operators +,-,\*,/ directly!)
+(That is, because in Python you can assign functions to variables or dictionary values but not the arithmetic operators +, -, \*, / directly!)
 * From the generated arithmetic4Parser module the function compile_snippet is imported.
 Note that arithmetic4Parser.py does not necessarily need to be called from the command line as before, it can also be imported from another Python module, in an interactive Python session or from a Pyhton script.
 The function compile_snippet(str) is also generated and does just that: parse and compile a piece of source text and return the result and a (hopefully empty) list of errors.
 As in our case the compilation consists only of the parsing stage and that returns a snytax-tree, the result is the root-node of that syntax-tree, which is an instance of DHParser's nodetree.Node class.
 * Next, the function "compile_snippet" is called with our well-known formula.
 In this example, we do not check if there are any errors.
 * Now comes the "heart" of the evaluation.
 We define an "actions"-dictionary.
-As you might have noticed, the keys of this dictionary are the node-names of our syntax-tree which in turn are the names of all those rules in our grammar that are not "hidden" during parsing.
-For each rule / node-name a function is stored that takes as arguments the results of the evaluation of its children or, in case it is a leaf-node without children, the string-content of that node.
+As you might have noticed, the keys of this dictionary are the node-names of our syntax-tree, which in turn are the names of all those rules in our grammar that are not "hidden" during parsing.
+For each rule/node-name a function is stored that takes as arguments the results of the evaluation of its children or, in case it is a leaf-node without children, the string-content of that node.
 * Finally, we call the "evaluate"-method of the syntax_tree-object.
 What this method does is pretty simple: It walks through the tree depth-first and looks up the node-name for each node in the actions-dictionary and, finally, calls the function stored under this name.
 The Python-code of this method is trivial:

       def evaluate(actions):